- Life Sciences

 Patent applications filed at the European Patent Office are prosecuted in a single official language, which can be either English, French or German and undergo a rigorous search and examination procedure.

-The following 38 states are currently member states of the European Patent Convention (EPC):
+The following 39 countries are currently contracting states of the European Patent Convention (EPC):

 (BG) Republic of Bulgaria